 Why Does My Kajal Smudge All the Time?

-Kajal can smudge for a number of reasons.
-Some common ones among them are humid weather, oily skin, watery eyes, bad ingredients, and so on.
+Kajal can smudge for several reasons.
+Some common ones are humid weather, oily skin, watery eyes, harmful ingredients, etc.

 What is the Difference Between Kajal and Kohl?

-The terms ‘kajal’ and ‘kohl’ are used interchangeably these days.
-However, traditional kajals are made of all-natural ingredients while kohls are composed of waxes and pigments.
+‘kajal’ and ‘kohl’ are used interchangeably these days.
+However, traditional kajals are made of all-natural ingredients, while kohls are composed of waxes and pigments.

 Which is Better – Eyeliner or Kajal?